 The current chatbot interface offers limited screen size, limited single message length and usually sits in the bottom right hand corner of the screen.
 Whilst appreciating the UI inheritance from old school messenger services like ICQ, why have we not yet gone full screen for automated chatbots?

-Organisations must modernise their HR function to succeed in digital transformation efforts.
+Related: HR, chatbots and robotic process automation: key for digital transformation – Organisations must modernise their HR function to succeed in digital transformation efforts.
 How?
 Success relies on software automation — chatbots and robotic process automation — and continued human involvement.
-Read here

 From forecasting to managing